tahirguluzade/RHCE_engineer_tasks/BIND9_DNS/Solutions.md

 <img src="../images/slave-dns.png" width=400 height=100>

 #### 4. Configuring reverse zone (ip to hostname)
-- we need to add configuration in `reverse-zone.conf` to `/etc/named.conf` file, then we have to create zone file with a name which specified as `user.az.db`
+- we need to add configuration in `reverse-zone.conf` to `/etc/named.conf` file, then we have to create zone file with a name which specified as `user.az.zone`
 - we can see PTR records as below
 <img src="../images/reverse-zone.png" width=500 height=100>

 #### 5. Mapping one domain to another one.
-- we use CNAME record for domain aliases.(look records in `fwd.mystore.hu.db`).
+- we use CNAME record for domain aliases.(look records in `fwd.mystore.hu.zone`).
 Let's see how changes applied.
 <img src="../images/CNAME.png" width=400 height=200>

 #### 6. To force slave immediately update when master zone changed.